Connplex Cinemas Limited IPO Opens on August 07, 2025 - www.lokmattimes.com

 Connplex Cinemas Limited IPO Opens on August 07, 2025

-Mumbai (Maharashtra) [India], August 6: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company revolutionising the cinema industry ...
+PNN Mumbai (Maharashtra) [India], August 6: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company revolutionising the cinema ...

 Mumbai (Maharashtra) [India], August 6: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company revolutionising the cinema industry with a focus on luxury.
 It proposes to open its Initial Public Offering on August 07, 2025, aiming to raise ₹ 90.27 Crore (At the Upper Price Band) by fresh issue of 51,00,000 equity shares, to be listed on the NSE Emerge platform.